With nuclear deal in sight, Iran drives harder bargain in Indian trade talks

 That prospect appears to have emboldened Iran, said sources familiar with trade negotiations with India, including in its handling of a sizeable deal to import railway tracks.

-The $233 million contract, signed last October, was for India’s State Trading Corp (STC) to facilitate exports of rail tracks from SAIL Ltd and Jindal Steel and Power Ltd to Iran’s railways.
+The $233 million contract, signed last October, was for India’s State Trading Corp (STC) (STCI.NS) to facilitate exports of rail tracks from SAIL Ltd (SAIL.NS) and Jindal Steel and Power Ltd (JNSP.NS) to Iran’s railways.

 But Iran told Indian negotiators that it had offers from other countries, including Turkey, to supply the equipment at a cheaper cost, the sources said.